EmreCanKURAN/pako_inflate_unzip_gas/README.md

 # ZIP Extractor for Google Apps Script

 ## Overview
-This project provides a ZIP extraction tool using Google Apps Script that extracts the contents of a ZIP file stored on Google Drive.
+This project provides a ZIP extraction tool using Google Apps Script that extracts the contents of a ZIP file stored on Google Drive. **Fixes the "invalid argument" and similar errors** encountered during ZIP extraction by ensuring correct handling of file headers and decompression arguments.
+Works for (tested on) deflate compression.
 It parses the ZIP file and extracts all files, maintaining folder structure and decompressing files if necessary, using the `pako` library for handling Deflate compression.

 ## Features
 - **MS-DOS Timestamp Decoding**: Decodes file timestamps stored in MS-DOS format.